Azure/terraform-cdk-constructs/API.md

 The file path or URL for the source of the blob's content.

+This specifies the location of the file to be uploaded.

 ---

 ###### `props`<sup>Optional</sup> <a name="props" id="@microsoft/terraform-cdk-constructs.azure_storageaccount.Container.addBlob.parameter.props"></a>

 - *Type:* @cdktf/provider-azurerm.storageBlob.StorageBlobConfig

-Optional configuration properties for the blob, such as blob type, content type, and metadata.
+Optional configuration properties for the blob, which include:   - `type`: The type of the blob (e.g., 'Block', 'Append', 'Page').
+Default is 'Block'.   - `contentType`: The MIME type of the blob's content, such as 'application/octet-stream' for binary data.
+This helps browsers     and other clients handle the file correctly when it's downloaded or accessed.   - `metadata`: A dictionary of key-value pairs to store as metadata with the blob.
+Metadata is typically used to store additional     details about the blob, such as tags, descriptions, or other attributes.

 ---